sp0x/onion-pi/README.md

 ### 5) Setup WiFi Hotspot

 This last step is a placeholder for actually getting the OnionPi working, but does demonstrate that the wifi access point feature is functional.
+This sets up the pi as an access point in standalone network (NAT) mode as documented [here](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md).

     ansible-playbook -i 192.168.1.131, \
       --become \